AdobeDocs/campaign-classic.fr-FR/help/delivery/using/monitoring-a-delivery.md

 ### Statut En attente {#pending-status}

-Après avoir validé votre diffusion, vous pouvez constater que son statut est **[!UICONTROL En attente]**.Ce statut signifie que le processus d&#39;exécution attend la disponibilité de certaines ressources.
+After confirming your delivery, you can see that the status of your delivery is **[!UICONTROL Pending]**.
+This status means that the execution process is waiting on the availability of some resources.

-Le statut **[!UICONTROL En attente]** peut d&#39;abord signifier que votre diffusion a été planifiée et qu&#39;elle est en attente jusqu&#39;à la date spécifiée.
-Voir à ce sujet la section [Planifier la diffusion](../../delivery/using/steps-sending-the-delivery.md#scheduling-the-delivery-sending).
+L’ **[!UICONTROL Pending]** état peut d’abord signifier que votre livraison a été planifiée et est en attente jusqu’à la date donnée.
+For more on this, refer to the [Delivery scheduling](../../delivery/using/steps-sending-the-delivery.md#scheduling-the-delivery-sending) section.

-Si votre diffusion n&#39;est pas envoyée et reste dans un état **[!UICONTROL En attente]**, la raison peut en être la suivante :
+If your delivery is not being sent and its status remains **[!UICONTROL Pending]**, it can be the result of:

 * Le Message Transfert Agent (MTA) qui exécute les modules et les processus sur le serveur de diffusion et qui gère l&#39;envoi des emails peut ne pas avoir été lancé ou doit être redémarré.
 Pour le vérifier, puis au besoin le lancer, les étapes sont les suivantes :